Comic Relief: On television

 The television programming begins in the afternoon, with CBBC having various related reports, money raising events and celebrity gunging.
 This is all in-between the regular programmes, but after the six o'clock news, the normal BBC One schedule is suspended at 7 pm in favour of a live show, with a break at 10 pm for the regular news programme.
-Whilst the BBC News at Ten is aired on BBC One, Comic Relief continues on BBC Two, and then resumes on BBC One at 10:35 pm, with each hour overseen by a different celebrity team.
-These celebrities do the work for free, as do the crew, with studio space and production facilities donated by the BBC.
+Whilst the BBC News at Ten is aired on BBC One, Comic Relief continues on BBC Two, and then resumes on BBC One at 10:35 pm and continues until late, with each hour overseen by a different celebrity team.
+These celebrities do the work free, as do the crew, with studio space and production facilities donated by the BBC.
+For this reason, it is common to see stars who are otherwise under contract to other rival broadcasters, such as ITV or Channel 4, appearing.

 Regular themes throughout the shows include parodies of recent popular shows, films and clips, events, and specially filmed versions of comedy shows.
 Smith and Jones, and a parody sketch starring Rowan Atkinson were both regularly featured.